$74 Find Cheap Flights from Atlanta to Costa Rica

 The average price of all round-trip flights from Atlanta to Costa Rica clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Costa Rica on a Saturday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Monday is the most expensive day to fly from Atlanta to Costa Rica.
-For your return ticket, we recommend flying on a Wednesday and avoiding Saturdays for the best deals.
+On the other hand, Sunday is the most expensive day to fly from Atlanta to Costa Rica.
+For your return ticket, we recommend flying on a Saturday and avoiding Mondays for the best deals.

 How far in advance should I book a flight from Atlanta to Costa Rica?